A point P(x, y) is shown on the unit circle corresponding to a re... | Channels for Pearson+

 Angle Measurement

 Angles in trigonometry can be measured in degrees or radians, with radians being the standard unit in mathematical contexts.
 The relationship between the two is that 180 degrees is equivalent to π radians.
-Knowing how to convert between these units is crucial for accurately determining the trigonometric functions at a given angle t, especially when working with the unit circle.
+Knowing how to convert between these units is crucial for accurately determining the values of trigonometric functions at specific angles, especially when working with the unit circle.

 Recommended video: